BanjoCam/banjocam.github.io/_drafts/2017-05-10-MedPage Today Roundup.md

 category: Medicine
 tags:
     - Infectious Diseases
+    - Pharmacology
+    - Diabetes
 ---

-I'm trying a new thing where I look back on a few MedPage Today emails and pick out some articles that sound interesting.
-The summaries are really nice.
+I've started paying more attention to my MedPage Today daily emails, there is some neat stuff in there and the summaries are really good!
+I'm going to start doing roundup posts where I highlight some of the ones I found interesting enough to click on.

 ***
 [FDA Okays Antioxidant Drug for ALS](http://www.medpagetoday.com/Neurology/GeneralNeurology/65087?xid=nl_mpt_DHE_2017-05-08&eun=g1123932d0r&pos=11)